Vegetable and Fruit Photography Tips

 Try to keep the vegetables and fruit as clean and unblemished as possible.
 Make sure there are no blemishes, stains or dirt on the vegetables and fruits.
 If you are photographing a large portion of a particular vegetable or fruit, keep it in a bowl that you can use as a prop.
 It will give it more weight and help the photograph look natural.

-Arrange the foods together
+Arrange the food together

-There are many different ways you can add props to your photographs.
+There are many ways you can add props to your photographs.
 You can use props to make the food look healthier or add depth to your photo.
 For example, if you are photographing fruit, you could use a spoon, fork or knife to emphasize the food’s natural shape or to add a little interest.

 Use a plain background

 You can use a plain background as a backdrop to your foods if you like.
 You can create a more interesting background by using different textures and colors.
 However, this is something you should be able to achieve without any extra effort, and it is something that will only help to enhance the overall appearance of the photograph.

 Remember that the right background will affect the whole photo, so you should choose your background carefully.
 You can choose a clean and plain background.